 We took the number 3 bus north out of the center and got out, with the expectation of transferring to another bus to the taxi lot farther north to secure our transport, but again, a swarm of shared taxi drivers surrounded us immediately, and it was pretty clear that they were willing to take a detour to Iskanderkul provided that we were willing to pay.
-We settled on 150 somoni for both of us (which we probably could have gotten at a lower price if we were in the mood for more haggling) after some shocking initial offers of 100 dollars (!).
+We settled on 150 somoni for both of us (which we probably could have gotten at a lower price if we were in the mood for more haggling) after some shocking initial offers of 100 dollars, surely half in jest.
 Our car, we suspected, was heading to Khujand, but they didn’t seem to have a problem pulling off towards Iskanderkul at Sarvoda.
 Our second trip through the Ansob tunnel was harrowing.
 The tunnel is a thing of nightmares at its worst, there is a constant line of dozens to hundreds of trucks waiting on both ends, with teeming throngs of smaller cars angling for a shot at entering the tunnel.
 A majority of the tunnel is unlit, and there is no ventilation at all, with exhaust fumes so thick at times that you can hardly see the hood of your own car.
 Getting stuck in the tunnel due to a breakdown can result in death by asphyxiation.
 A little more than halfway through we hit a line of stopped cars with their hazard lights on.
 Evidently there was an accident or a broken down truck ahead with no possibility of getting around.
 The giant trucks on both sides were getting antsy, and their deafening horns echoed through the depths.
 Not content with sitting in line, the cars and trucks began taking up both lanes, trying desperately to get around the blockage.
 After 30 minutes, whatever was holding things up reduced itself to one lane, and a flood of trucks, fog lights and horns on full bore, smashed through the gap.
 We made it through a short while later, and opened all the windows once we saw daylight to ward off our increasingly severe headaches.

 From Sarvoda to the lake it’s about 25km of dirt road, so it’s no small feat.
 Our driver tried a few times to pawn us off onto different cars, but none were having it.
 We paid 34 somoni to a very unofficial-looking guard at a gate, purportedly collected to maintain the national park area, but we’re fairly certain it went straight into his pocket.
 An old man in a pickup truck was to take us the rest of the way to the lake, but the truck wouldn’t start, so we got back into our original car for the final leg.
 The other passengers seemed happy enough with the arrangement, and we took some pictures with them in front of the lake at their behest.

 Our final destination for the day was a village called Saratak (or Saritag, or Sarytag, depending on the transliteration) some six kilometers beyond the far end of the lake.
 We opted to walk the last 10km from where we were dropped off in order to see the lake a bit more.
 Our timing was perfect, however, and an SUV pulled up as soon as we got to the boring section of road after the lake and gave us a lift up the final switchbacks into Saratak.
 The SUV was quite nice for local standards, and the Tajik driver and passenger spoke surprisingly good English.
-There was a well-dressed Asian-looking man in the back seat who said nothing.
+There was a well-dressed Asian-looking man with a leather briefcase in the back seat who said nothing.
 The driver indicated that they were tourists.
 Color us skeptical.

 We hopped out at the start of town, when we spotted a structure that looked like the picture of the guest house from the business card and asked the old lady if it was indeed Donish Guest House*.
 She seemed to agree, and so we came in and proceeded to discuss details such as what and when we would like to eat.
 After a few minutes the man of the house conceded that it was not, in fact, Donish, and pointed us to the red-roofed building some meters away.
 We awkwardly put our shoes back on, apologized, and skulked away to our real guest house, whom we had informed of our arrival by phone earlier in the day.